zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

 We need a way to create end-users applications for mobile platforms to create simple experiences similar to what users are used to in the existing app stores.

 > [!NOTE]
 > This is also what [kangaroo](https://github.com/holochain-apps/holochain-kangaroo) accomplishes.
 However, the approach that kangaroo takes is to serve as a template for you to clone it.
-The approach for tauri-plugin-holochain is just to be another tauri plugin, which means that apps will get bug fixes and new features automatically when upgrading to a new version of the plugin.
+The approach for p2p-shipyard's `tauri-plugin-holochain` is just to be another tauri plugin, which means that apps will get bug fixes and new features automatically when upgrading to a new version of the plugin.

 ## Scaffolding the tauri app